What is state pension deferral?

 If you reached state pension age before 6 April 2016 and choose to take a state pension lump sum, it will be taxable in the tax year in which you eventually decide to claim it or, in certain circumstances, the following year.
 The tax rate on your lump sum will not exceed the rate at which you are already paying income tax.

-For more information on the taxation of state pension lump sums see What tax do I pay on my state pension lump sum?.
+For more information on the taxation of state pension lump sums see or page Tax on deferred state pension lump sums.

 Extra state pension, if and when it starts to be paid, will count as income for tax credit purposes.

-The DWP have published a guide on deferring your state pension, for those who reached state pension age before 6 April 2016, which you can find on GOV.UK.
+The DWP have published a guide on GOV.UK on deferring your state pension, for those who reached state pension age before 6 April 2016.

 GOV.UK has more general information on the basic state pension.